alphonse-lin/alphonse.github.io/chem689/syllabus.md

 **Other Protective Equipment:**

 - **Face Masks** must be worn at all times.
+You must wear a mask clearly designated for 'lab use only' when working with chemicals or inside a chemistry laboratory.
 Surgical-style or N95 masks are preferred as these are most effective at blocking aerosols.
 Neck gaiters should be avoided.
 Please see "Masking for a Friend" to learn where to get masks if you don't have any.

 <a id="covid"/>